JFtechOfficial/mac-automation-scripts/README.md

 ## FCPX video editing setup
 ### what does it do
 When launched:
-* Activate macro support for external keyboard
+* Activate macro support for external keyboard *(will add macros and shortcuts to this repo as soon as I'm convinced with their usefulness)*
 * Set Final Cut Pro to fullscreen
 * Disable TrueTone on launch